CBD for Arthritis Pain: What You Should Know

 How much CBD should I use?
 While there are no established clinical guidelines, the medical experts consulted by the Arthritis Foundation recommend the following for adults:

 - When preparing to take a liquid form, be aware that the CBD extract is mixed with a carrier oil, so there are two measures to know: the amount of the liquid product to take (the dose) and the amount of CBD in each dose.
+(For example, if your product contains 50 milligrams of CBD per milliliter, taking 0.5 milliliters would be a dose of 25 milligrams.)

 - If CBD alone doesn’t work and you are in a state where medical or recreational marijuana is legal, talk to your doctor about taking CBD with a very low-dose THC product.
 Be aware that THC, even at low levels, may get you high, creating cognitive, motor and balance issues.
 Try THC-containing products at home or at night first, so you can sleep off any unwanted effects.